• Skip to primary navigation

 How To Prounounce or Read Military Time

 Pronouncing military time can be a little awkward at first.
 If you have been around military personnel or seen enough war movies, chances are you have picked up a bit along the way.
-With military time you simply pronounce the time as number in hundreds of hours.
+With military time you simply pronounce the time as a number in hundreds of hours.
 If the time starts with a zero is also gets treated differently.
 See examples below:

 Military Time Pronunciation